 Live streaming on Clubhouse is fairly straightforward.
 You can download the app, sign in, create a room, then start recording — all with your phone.
 You can also connect a microphone for better sound quality or use your audio interface to go live on Clubhouse.

 If you don’t have an interface, you can connect your phone to your computer via USB and use a live streaming platform to go live.
 Tools such as OBS Studio, Wirecast, vMix, or Restream Studio will read your smartphone as a source when you live stream, and you can control your Clubhouse audio through your phone.

 With Restream you can record the audio from Clubhouse (always get permission first!) and live stream at the same time, allowing you to have a conversation with your Clubhouse room while broadcasting.
 To do so, you’ll need an audio interface that allows you more than one audio track, as you’ll have the mic you’re speaking into and the audio from the Clubhouse app coming through your phone.

-In addition to sharing your Clubhouse audio on your live stream, Restream Studio also lets you broadcast to 30+ platforms and record your live stream so you can upload snippets of it later.
+In addition to sharing your Clubhouse audio on your live stream, Restream Studio also lets you broadcast to your favorite social channels and record your live stream so you can upload snippets of it later.
 With Restream Studio, you don’t need an encoder to go live; you can start live streaming directly from your browser.

 Let’s wrap up